 Racing is in Willie McCreery’s blood.
 He has spent his life surrounded by great horses and great racing people.

 It is less than six years since Willie sent out his first winner as a trainer and he is now firmly established amongst the top ten Irish flat trainers.
 Based in Rathbride on the edge of the Curragh since 2010, he has made a notable impression in what is easily one of the most competitive racing jurisdictions in the world.
-With his father, Peter, having trained jumpers the calibre of Hilly Way, Daring Run and Seskin Bridge, he comes from a background stepped in racing and he has been busy making a name for himself since Toasted Special gave him his first winner at Cork in June 2008.
+With his father, Peter, having trained jumpers the calibre of Hilly Way, Daring Run and Seskin Bridge, he comes from a background steeped in racing and he has been busy making a name for himself since Toasted Special gave him his first winner at Cork in June 2008.

 To date Willie’s standard bearer has been the remarkable Fiesolana, who excelled herself when coming to Ireland in 2013.
 A useful three-times winner on the continent, she then went from strength to strength to develop into one of the best fillies in the country.
 On her second Irish start she won a Premier handicap on Guineas weekend before embarking on a Group 3-winning spree which took in the Ballyogan, Brownstown and Fairy Bridge Stakes.
 There was better still to come later in the season when Fiesolana ran out a clear cut winner of the Group 2 Challenge Stakes at Newmarket, giving Willie his biggest winner to date.
 Another highlight of last autumn was the victory of Hurryupharriet in the Listed Harry Rosebery Stakes at Ayr in September – Willie’s first overseas Stakes race triumph.